cca/koha_qa/readme.md

 ## summon-update.py

 Update our Summon index with a file of MARC records.
 Can delete or update records.
 A "full" update requires contacting support but this script can upload the file.
+Export records from Koha staff side > Cataloging > [Export data](https://library-staff.cca.edu/cgi-bin/koha/tools/export.pl).

 ```sh
 Usage: summon-update.py [OPTIONS] FILE_PATH